 Reading Time: 12 minutesHow well do you know Hong Kong?
-Learn the stories behind the city’s streets and neighbourhoods with Playtimes’ A – Z guide.
+Learn the history and stories behind the streets and neighbourhoods of Hong Kong with Playtimes’ A – Z guide.

 The fishing port of Aberdeen was given its English name in 1845 in honour of Lord Aberdeen, who was the British Foreign Secretary when the British took possession of Hong Kong in 1841.
 The area was used for the manufacturing of incense sticks and subsequently became known as Heung Gong (“Fragrant Harbour”) because of the scent of sandalwood.
 Gradually the name came to refer to the whole island.